The illegal system DLL relocation error primarily appears in Windows XP when the user reboots the PC, runs a program, or downloads an application.

 - Tick mark the Hide all Microsoft Services option.

 - Click Disable All to disable all other services, and then click OK.

 - In the System Configuration Utility prompt, place a checkmark in the “Don’t show the message… when Windows starts” box and click OK.

 - The computer will now start in the clean boot state.

-Sometimes the problem can be with the user account that you are using on Windows and creating a new one will negate it.
-The process is uncomplicated and will be completed in under a minute.
+Sometimes, the problem can be with the user account that you are using on Windows, and creating a new one will resolve it.
+The process is uncomplicated and can be completed in under a minute.
 Here are the steps:

 - Click on the start button and go to the Control Panel.